Trending Now

 Nothing says summer in the USA quite like the king of late summer vegetables, sweet corn.
 But, we’re gonna let you in on an a-maize-ing little secret: Boiled corn-on-the-cob isn’t your only (or even best) option.

-Another perfect option for grilled summer vegetables, throw corn on the grill, husk and all, to steam cook the kernels to perfection.
 You don’t even need to shuck it.
 Or, you could whip up a batch of Cajun corn chowder — where the corn’s sweetness mellows the cayenne’s kick.
 Or, you might sear sea scallops and serve them atop a creamy bed of fresh-corn polenta.
+The options for this sweet summer vegetable are endless.

 Recipes Featuring Corn